 top of page

-The Big Give 2022: Free Bike Tune-ups
+The Big Give 2023

-Saturday, June 4 from 10am-3pm
+Saturday, June 3 from 10am-2pm

 Welcome to our Free Bike Clinic!
 We believe a bicycle is more than just a toy, it is transportation, freedom, independence and discovery.
 And it is great for our health to boot!
 And to enjoy it fully, the bicycle needs to be in good working order.
 Whether it is a newer model or an older one, we will do what we can to get your bike running smoothly.